zrwusa/data-structure-typed/README.md

 ## Code design

+### Adhere to ES6 standard naming conventions for APIs.

+Standardize API conventions by using 'add' and 'delete' for element manipulation methods in all data structures.

+Opt for concise and clear method names, avoiding excessive length while ensuring explicit intent.

+### Object-oriented programming(OOP)

 By strictly adhering to object-oriented design (BinaryTree -> BST -> AVLTree -> TreeMultiset), you can seamlessly inherit the existing data structures to implement the customized ones you need.
 Object-oriented design stands as the optimal approach to data structure design.